tenbonks/The-Monkees-Project/README.md

 - The Decemberists website - http://www.decemberists.com/ - gave me the thought of using a single-page design.
 - Maranatha Llesanmi, my mentor for useful guidance and reviews during the development of my site, thank you.
 - Slack for various challeneges I encountered, such as removing the "Download" option from the media controls, so thanks to everyone in the user-centric-frontend channel for support
-- The footer was heavily inspired from the one learned during the Resume-Site project,
+- The footer was heavily inspired from the one learned during the Resume-Site project through Code Institute.